 I’m a research scientist with the Ethical Artificial Intelligence team at Google.
 I recently completed my Ph.D. in Technology & Social Behavior, a joint program in Computer Science and Communication at Northwestern University.
-My primary research focuses on social bias and the use of algorithmic technologies to analyze human behavior, particularly the behaviors of underrepresented social groups.
-My research probes the origins of social bias in data sets and its influence on algorithmic performance.
+My primary research probes the origins of social bias in data sets and its influence on algorithmic performance.
+Most recently, I have been exploring data annotation and the relationship between annotator positionality and the labels annotators produce in subjective tasks, such as sentiment annotation.
 I also explore approaches to involving members of underrepresented groups in the development and evaluation of data-driven systems.

 My work has involved a systematic analysis of age-related bias in sentiment analysis models as well as an interview study with neighborhood residents to evaluate the Walk Score, a walkability metric used to measure quality of life.
 My other work has involved assessing low-income Chicago residents’ perceptions of city technology policy.
 I was advised by Darren Gergle and my other committee members were Nicholas Diakopoulos, Sheena Erete, and Anne Marie Piper.